pivotal/docs-tap/scst-store/amr/install-amr-cloudevent-handler.hbs.md

-# Artifact Metadata Repository CloudEvent Handler
+# Install Artifact Metadata Repository CloudEvent Handler

+This topic tells you how to install the Artifact Metadata Repository (AMR) CloudEvent Handler.

-## Switching Context
+## <a id='switch-context'></a>Switching Context

-If Artifact Metadata Repository CloudEvent Handler is installed on a separate cluster, such as with a view profile cluster, it is important that the correct cluster is targeted when updating the installation.
-Ensure that the correct cluster is targetted before updating package values.
+If AMR CloudEvent Handler is installed on a separate cluster, such as with a view profile cluster, it is important that you target the correct cluster when updating.
+Ensure that the correct cluster is targeted before updating package values.

 ```console
 # 1. Switch context to view profile cluster